Science4Parliament Podcast

 Welcome to the Science4Parliament podcast.

-It is presented by Denis Naughten, a directly elected member of parliament in Ireland for the last 26 years, who has served as an Irish cabinet minister, and on the Council of the European Union ministers.
-He is chairperson of the Inter-Parliamentary Union Working Group on science and technology which is based in Geneva, which aims to inspire global parliamentary action through legislative work in the field of science and technology.
+It is presented by Denis Naughten, a directly elected Member of Parliament in Ireland for nearly three decades, who has served as an Irish cabinet minister and on the Council of the European Union ministers.
+He is chairperson of the Inter-Parliamentary Union Working Group on Science and Technology, based in Geneva, which aims to inspire global parliamentary action through legislative work in the field of science and technology.

-On today's show, Denis talks with Dr. Nicholas Vafeas, about the untapped potential of geothermal energy as a source of clean sustainable energy in Ireland.
-Dr Vafeas is currently scientific project officer at Science Foundation Ireland (SFI) and formerly policy lead at the Geothermal Association of Ireland.
-He spent three months, as a researcher in residence, in the Irish parliament in 2021, as part of the SFI Public Service Fellowship programme, and produced a report on how geothermal energy can help Ireland achieve its 2030 and 2050 climate objectives.
+On today's show, Denis talks with Dr. Nicholas Vafeas about the untapped potential of geothermal energy as a source of clean, sustainable energy in Ireland.
+Dr Vafeas is currently a scientific project officer at Science Foundation Ireland (SFI) and formerly policy lead at the Geothermal Association of Ireland.
+He spent three months as a researcher in residence in the Irish parliament in 2021, as part of the SFI Public Service Fellowship programme, and produced a report on how geothermal energy can help Ireland achieve its 2030 and 2050 climate objectives.

 LinkedIn: https://www.linkedin.com/in/denis-naughten